NiskuT/Civilization/Rules/rules.md

 ### City-states

 A city-state is a small, sovereign state that is neutral toward all players.
 City-states are valuable trading partners, rewarding players who send caravans to them.
-Each city-state has two diplomacy cards that share the city state’s name.
+Each city-state has two diplomacy cards that share the city state’s name.
 When a player moves a caravan to a city-state, that player places two boxes on the card in his or her priority row that shares the city-state’s type.
 If the player does not already have that city-state’s card, he or she wins one of its cards.
 The player cannot take the city-state’s card from another player.
 The terrain of all city-states is grassland, but the defense bonus of all city-states is eight.
 A player cannot move more than one caravan into the same city or city-state each turn.

 1. Conquering and Liberating City-States